ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     rose suite-run
     ```

-    For further instructions on running the OAS configuration, refer to the [Detailed guide](#run-the-ras).
+    For further instructions on running the RAS configuration, refer to the [Detailed guide](#run-the-ras).

 ### Ostia Ancillary Suite (OAS) {: .no-toc }